jshultz/angular_tinder_charity/README.md

 UPDATE: Considering ditching this and focusing on building it in iOS9/Swift 2 instead.

+UPDATE2: haven't work on this in quite a while. published two apps in the Apple App Store instead.
 TODO:
  * Work on charity pages.
  * Get some cool payment stuff